jlevy/og-equity-compensation/README.md

   to exercise.
 - ❗ If you do get an offer, you need to understand the value of the equity component.
   You need quite a bit of information to figure this out, and should just ask.
-  If the company trusts you enough to be giving you an offer, and still doesn’t want to answer these questions about your offer, it’s **a warning sign**.
+  If the company trusts you enough to be making an offer, and still doesn’t want to answer these questions about that offer, it’s **a warning sign**.
 (There are many [resources](https://blog.wealthfront.com/stock-options-14-crucial-questions/) out there with more details about [questions](http://www.inc.com/atish-davda/5-questions-you-should-ask-before-taking-a-start-up-job-offer.html)